jieezhong/jieezhong.github.io/_pages/research.md

 The Impacts of Light and Noise Exposure on Human Capital Formation: Evidence from Wind Farm Operation (Joint with Thao Duong)

-The Effects of Reclassifying English Learners as Proficient on Long-Term Educational and Earnings Outcomes (Joint with Yayun Chen and Sijia Zhang)